erhathaway/router-primitives/README.md

 Mobx bindings: [github.com/erhathaway/recursive-router-mobx](https://github.com/erhathaway/recursive-router-mobx)
 - The router instance is now a Mobx instance.
 - All observable state is accessible directly as attributes on the router.
-No need to call `getState` or `getHistory`.
+No need to call the `state` or `history` getters.

 #### Custom Router Logic

 Should the existing router types not be enough, this library provides you with a way to create your own routers!
+See [Router templates](#extensions)

 ## How it works

-1. Recursive router treats the URL as a namespace for the storage of a state tree representing `all routable state`™.
+1. Recursive treats the URL as a namespace for the storage of a state tree representing `all routable state`™.
-2. Writing to the URL is handled by the router.
+2. Writing to the URL is handled by the router and via direct user modification.
 3. Changes to the URL are reduced over the router state tree
 4. Various types of routers in the router state tree exist.
 The differences are used to control how their state will get updated when the URL changes.
 5. Once the router state tree has been updated, observers of only updated routers are notified.